 We conducted Experiment 1 to evaluate model predictions for interpreted price.
 Participants read scenarios in which a buyer produces an utterance about the price of an item he bought, for example: “The electric kettle cost 1000 dollars.”
 Participants then rate the likelihood that the item actually cost s dollars for s ∈ S (see Experiment 1 in Supplementary Materials).
 Figure S2 shows humans’ interpretation distributions across all utterances.
 We found that participants were more likely to interpret utterances as hyperbolic when their literal meanings have lower probabilities under the item’s prior price distribution (F(1, 10) = 44.06, p < 0.0001).
 To examine the halo effect, we computed the difference between the probability of an exact interpretation and the probability of a fuzzy interpretation for each utterance.
 This difference is significantly smaller for round numbers than for sharp numbers (F(1, 28)=18.94, p < 0.001), which indicates that round numbers tend to be interpreted less precisely than sharp numbers.
 These results match the model’s qualitative predictions for hyperbole and halo.
 To quantitatively evaluate the model’s fit, we compared model and human interpretation probabilities across all utterances and show that model predictions are highly correlated with human interpretations of number words (r=0.974, p<0.0001) (Figure 2(A)).

 We explore simpler comparison models to show that each component of the proposed model is responsible for capturing effects observed in the human data.
-Figure 2(B) compares model interpretations of the utterance “The electric kettle cost 1000 dollars” given considerations of different communicative goals.
+Figure 2(B) compares model interpretations of the utterance “The electric kettle cost 1,000 dollars” given considerations of different communicative goals.
 A model that does not consider alternative communicative goals interprets the utterance entirely literally.
 A model that considers a speaker whose goal may be to communicate precisely or imprecisely interprets the utterance as meaning either 1000 or 1001.
 A model that considers a speaker whose goal may be to communicate the precise price state or her affect prefers price states with higher prior probabilities.
 Finally, a model that considers the full range of goals produces interpretations that demonstrate hyperbole and halo effects that closely match humans’ interpretations.
 This suggests that reasoning about a speaker's communicative goals is crucial for the nonliteral interpretation of number words.
 Figure 3(A) shows probabilities of an utterance being interpreted hyperbolically by humans, the full model, and a version of the model that takes a uniform price prior for each item type.
 The full model faithfully captures the human data, while the “lesioned” model fails to differentiate among hyperbole effects for the three item domains.
 This confirms the hypothesis that people use their knowledge of a domain’s prior distribution to infer hyperbolic interpretations.
 Figure 3(B) shows the halo effect in humans, the full model that assigns higher utterance costs to sharp numbers, and a version of the model where the costs of utterances are uniform.
 The full model replicates humans’ pragmatic halo effect, while the simpler model does not.
 This suggests that people consider utterance costs and communicative efficiency when inferring exact versus fuzzy interpretations.